vancouvercodingschool/code-102-guide/curriculum/class-09/DISCUSSION.md

 ## Share Your Learnings

+Submit the assignment by sharing 2 links:

+1. A link to your new resume, with ownership granted to the Career Coach account below
+1. A link to your LinkedIn page, completed according to the instructions

-Submit the assignment by linking to your completed LinkedIn page here.
-Check out the pages of your classmates, and connect with them through the site!
+ Check out the LinkedIn profiles of your classmates, and connect with them through the site!